nofacer/tdd-locker-robot-java/task/ task-locker.md

 ## Task 5
 Given the box has not been used, when check the status of that box, the `available` status should be `true`.

+## Task 6
+Given the locker is not full, when user request a box, it will find a box with minimal label from all available boxes to present.

+## Task 7
+Given the locker is full, when user request a box, it will not find any box.